 If you have happened upon this article, then you are probably looking for helpful tips, tricks, and resources for your very own Path of Exile (PoE) quest.
-With PoE out of Closed Beta, this article is perfect to help those that are just starting today, or will start soon.
+With PoE out of Closed Beta, this article is perfect for helping those that are just starting today or will start soon.
 Read on to get an idea of what to do and not be completely lost.

 What Class Should I Play?